JohanBendz/com.philips.hue.zigbee/README.md

 ## Release notes:

+### v1.5.8
+Fix:
+- It looks like there is multiple versions of the Fuzo Wall Light, added additional Device ID and Profile ID.

 ### v1.5.7

 Added support for:
 - Australian version of the Hue Smart Plug - LOM005

+Fixes:
-- Fix for Fuzo lights, was set as Color by misstake, now White
+- Fuzo lights was set as Color by misstake, now White

 ### v1.5.6